 The Department of Behavioral Sciences offers a one-year, full-time pre-doctoral training program in clinical psychology that fulfills the predoctoral internship requirement for doctoral programs in clinical psychology.
-The program has been continuously accredited by the American Psychological Association for 38 years and has trained over 270 psychologists working in Chicago and throughout the country.
+The program has been continuously accredited by the American Psychological Association since 1967 and has trained over 280 psychologists working in Chicago and throughout the country.

 The program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and participates in the APPIC Internship Matching Program.

 Rush University Medical Center is one of the major centers of health care delivery, education and research in Chicago and the Midwest.
 With a distinguished history going back over 150 years, the Medical Center, its components and affiliated institutions, offer educational and training programs in all major health and health-related fields.
 It currently comprises 24 buildings, including the Presbyterian-St. Luke's Hospital, the Rush University Medical Center Library and the Johnston R. Bowman Health Center.
 Rush University is the academic arm of the Medical Center and includes Rush Medical College, the College of Health Sciences, the Graduate College and the Rush College of Nursing.